shimming-toolbox/susceptibility-to-fieldmap-fft/README.md

 ### compute_fieldmap

-The _compute_fieldmap_ command allow computation of a $B_0$ fieldmap based on a susceptibility distribution given as an input.
+The _compute_fieldmap_ command allows computation of a $B_0$ fieldmap based on a susceptibility distribution given as an input.

 **Arguments**
 - input_file : path to the susceptibility distribution (NIfTI file)